catchthatrabbit/pool-frontend/README.md

 Any other site can be a copy of the website.
 We are not responsible for it and its content.

+## Legal notice

+**You CAN NOT:**
+1. Modify, delete, or alter the *legal notification window*.
+1. Modify, delete, or alter the *code* of the legal notification window.
+1. Modify or add new *pool endpoints*.
+(Server, Port, Username, Password)
+1. Put the *official logo* on the copies.
+1. Refer to *miner software* with false or misleading information.
+1. Host the copy on a *similar address* to catchthatrabbit.com.
+1. Use *official contact emails* for the copies.

+Any violation of the rules will result in blacklisting the instance without notice.

 ## Contributions

 Feel free to contribute in any way.